Steps in the creation of a new PCI

-Try to make sure that the new PCI does not overlap too much with other existing or forthcoming PCIs (contact us – email@example.com– for verification).
+Try to make sure that the new PCI does not overlap too much with other existing or forthcoming PCIs (contact us – contact[ at ]peercommunityin[ dot ]org– for verification).

 3) Establish a first group of recommenders

 You will need to establish a group of 20 to 50 recommenders.
 This initial group of recommenders must be high-quality scientists, recognized in the field, with as many international members of possible, members of learned societies and of editorial boards of renowned journals in the field, and winners of prizes or competitions, for example.
 The success of a PCI depends on the inclusion of both high-profile senior scientists and dynamic young researchers.
 Gender parity is also desirable.

-4) Submit your proposal to the PCI association for approval
+4) Submit your proposal to the PCI association for discussions and approval

 The creation of a new PCI must be approved by the non-profit “Peer Community in” organization.
 The members of the managing boards of the existing PCIs form the board of this organization.
-Send your proposal (indicating the motivation behind the creation of your PCI, its subject and the names of the administrators and the first group of recommenders) to firstname.lastname@example.org for approval by the PCI association.
+Send your proposal (basically the answers to the questionnaire above) to contact[ at ]peercommunityin[ dot ]org for approval by the PCI association.

 5) Recruit more recommenders